Camargue Horses – Something New & Something Different

-Morning sessions photographing performing Andalusian / Lucitano Horses in stunning avenues lined by trees, followed by indoor session taking portraits of the horses’ heads.
+Morning sessions photographing performing Andalusian / Lusitano Horses in stunning avenues lined by trees, followed by indoor session taking portraits of the horses’ heads.
 Breakfast (provided we are back in time) followed by constructive critique on photographs from each person’s photographs from the last two sessions.
 Evening session photographing Horses in the dust.
 Overnight at Ibis hotel in Arles B & B. Lunches and Dinners available in the hotel at own expense.

 Dates & Cost